abdallahjabr47/simple-home/README.md

 ## Tech Stack

-This project have implemented used React framework.
+This project has been implemented using React framework by dividing it into components (Header, Main, and Footer).

 ## Authors